websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

 ## Verify Redirect to Buyer's Procurement System

-Buyers who are using the connector to Liferay Commerce checkout items the same way.
-However, once, they click _Submit_, they are redirected back to their procurement system.
+The checkout process with the Connector to PunchOut2Go active occurs in the same way.
+When users click _Submit_ they are redirected to the appropriate procurement system.

 ![Punch out redirects once an order has been submitted.](./liferay-commerce-connector-to-punchout2go/images/06.jpg)